Our Top 10: The Expert’s List of Project Management Methodologies

 What Is It?

-Waterfall is a simple project management methodology which values solid, thorough planning.
+Waterfall is a simple project management methodology that values solid, thorough planning.
 Contrary to the Agile approach of iterative, incremental delivery, Waterfall teams create a clear, comprehensive plan for the whole project prior to execution.

 Teams will reach 100% of one stage before proceeding to the next.
 The goal of Waterfall is to eliminate risk through strategic planning, and it can be highly effective.